 According to Gary Reinl, the author of “Iced!
 The Illusionary Treatment Option”, icing does not reduce swelling or inflammation.
 The lymphatic system is responsible for eliminating the “waste” in the tissues caused by inflammation.
 It does this predominantly by muscle movement putting pressure on the one-way valves.
 Ice inhibits this muscle pump and therefore does not reduce swelling.

-Inflammation is part of the body’s natural healing response and is actually a positive reaction.
-When tissues are damaged, more blood arrives at the injury site and with it inflammatory cells such as leukocytes and macrophages.
-These cells release proteins which clean up and heal the injured site.
-Ice temporarily delays blood flow to the injured site and therefore delays healing.
+When tissues are damaged, more blood arrives at the injury site and with it, inflammatory cells such as leukocytes and macrophages.
+These cells rush to the damaged tissue to release proteins which clean up and heal the injured site.
+This build up of fluid, or swelling at the site should be considered a positive reaction.
+It allows the inflammatory process to progress, and prevents further injury (by increasing sensitivity to pain and restricting movement).
+Healing is delayed by anything that temporarily blocks blood flow to the injury site – like certain medications and ICE.